nestybox/sysbox-runc/README.md

 sysbox-runc is mostly (but not 100%) compatible with the OCI runtime specification (more on this [here](../docs/user-guide/design.md#sysbox-oci-compatibility)).

+** A HUGE DEBT OF GRATITUDE TO THE OCI RUNC DEVELOPERS & MAINTAINERS, WITHOUT WHOM SYSBOX-RUNC WOULD NOT BE POSSIBLE. **

 ## Building

 sysbox-runc is built as part of the Sysbox build process.
 Refer to the Sysbox